bmndc/nokia-leo/README.md

 - [External links](#external-links)

 ## Don't buy a counterfeit
-Beware of Wish.com, sorry, eBay listings if you plan to get yourself a 8110 4G, 2720 Flip or 6300 4G.
+Beware of Wish.com, sorry, eBay listings if you plan to get yourself an 8110 4G, 2720 Flip or 6300 4G.

-- Brand-new KaiOS phones, even off the shelves, don't cost less than 2/3 of their retail prices.
+- Brand-new KaiOS phones, even off the shelf, don't cost less than 2/3 of their retail prices.
 - Packaging: 8110 4G and 2720 Flip come in semi-clear plastic boxes with flaps on both ends; 6300 4G comes in a solid cardboard box.
 Prints on the box may lack features, have poor quality, odd grammar or spacing.
 - Terrible build quality when compared side-by-side.
-[To quote u/cannotelaborate on Reddit]: *Build quality is horrific, the battery and SIM cards barely fit in [their trays].
+[To quote u/cannotelaborate on Reddit]: *Build quality is horrific; the battery and SIM cards barely fit in [their trays].
 It takes only like 10 seconds to boot, shows KaiOS logo briefly, then plays the old Nokia chime.
 Speaker quality is awful.
 The buttons' faces are low quality and aren't flush with the overall surface, some of them are crooked.*
-- Dial *#0000# and check the country code on the sticker under the battery for any mismatches.
+- Dial `*#0000#` and look for country code mismatches between that and on the sticker under the battery.
 - UI elements may not be aligned or spaced properly.
-KaiStore and related services should always be present on any KaiOS devices.
+KaiStore and related services should should be available on all KaiOS devices at all times.
-- Apps: KaiOS cannot run Opera Mini 4.4 or any Java/MRE apps.
+- Apps: KaiOS does not natively support Opera Mini 4.4 or any Java/MRE apps.
 - Network: KaiOS phones from HMD support Wi-Fi and 4G LTE.
 KaiOS phones are required to have 3G, as 2G is being phased out.
-- When connected to a computer: check if the internal storage size is much lower than advertised.
+- When connected to a computer: check if the internal storage size is much smaller than advertised.

-Remember, **only buy from trusted, reputable sources**, even if they charge more.
-That extra bit of price usually guarantees that you're getting a real device.
+**Only buy from trusted, reputable sources**, even if they charge more.
+Those extra bucks usually ensure that you're buying a genuine device.

 ### About Kosher phones
-Kosher is a category of devices which have their software (sometimes hardware) heavily modified to limit access or even get rid of content and features deemed distracting or against religious values, such as unnecessary apps, methods to access the Internet and debugging over ADB, while maintaining features and user interface almost identical to the original.
-Companies specialized in customizing Kosher phones exist, and you can easily come across Kosher phone listings on eBay advertising those as productivity and focus improvement.
+Kosher is a category of devices of which the software (sometimes hardware) is heavily modified to limit access or even to get rid of content and features deemed distracting or against religious values, including unnecessary apps, Internet access, and debugging over ADB, while maintaining other features and user interface to be identical to the original.
+Companies specializing in customizing Kosher phones exist, and you can easily come across Kosher phone listings on eBay advertising as productivity and focus improvement tools.

 As the build and UI remain identical, it's difficult to tell Kosher phones and genuine ones apart.
 As of now, my key takeaways to differentiate them are:
-- there might be logo embedded on hardware and/or splash screen displayed on boot sequence to indicate a Kosher phone (original only shows 'enabled by KaiOS' followed by the NOKIA logo and chime);
+- there might be logos embedded on hardware and/or splash screen displayed on the boot sequence to indicate a Kosher phone (original only shows 'enabled by KaiOS' followed by the Nokia logo and chime);
-- Browser, KaiStore and other bloat games are missing even if you have an active cellular service, links in Messages don't work, options to manage KaiOS accounts in Settings are greyed out (depending on each variant WhatsApp and APIs it relies on might go missing or be intentionally left in);
+- Browser, KaiStore and other bloat games are missing even if you have an active cellular service; links in Messages don't work; options to manage KaiOS accounts in Settings are greyed out (depending on each variant, WhatsApp and APIs it relies on might go missing or be intentionally left in);
-- no options to switch ADB and DevTools access on: dialing `*#*#debug#*#*` triggers nothing, cannot boot into Recovery mode, getting access to EDL mode varies
+- no options to toggle ADB and DevTools access: dialing `*#*#debug#*#*` triggers nothing; cannot boot into Recovery mode; getting access to EDL mode varies

 Kosher is indeed a great way to make your phone truly basic, but HMD already offers more basic phones with 4G in their feature phone lineup, so the choice is yours. **Double-check the description and pictures of the listings before you buy.**